Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 What documents you need from your home country to register a marriage in Korea, plus country-by-country instructions for the US, Vietnam, Philippines, Russia, and China.

-Fact-checked May 2026 · Every figure linked to its source
+Verified against 16 primary sources.
+Fact-checked June 2026.
+Every figure linked to its source.

 Key facts

-- →China joined the Hague Apostille Convention on November 7, 2023.
+- China joined the Hague Apostille Convention on November 7, 2023.
 Chinese civil documents can now be apostilled and accepted directly by Korean district offices without consular legalization through the Chinese Embassy in Seoul.

-- →Vietnam's Hague Apostille Convention membership enters into force on September 11, 2026.
+- Vietnam's Hague Apostille Convention membership enters into force on September 11, 2026.
 Until that date, Vietnamese marriage documents require the full consular legalization chain, not an apostille.

-- →Korea joined the Hague Apostille Convention on July 14, 2007.
+- Korea joined the Hague Apostille Convention on July 14, 2007.
 Apostilled documents from all Hague member countries are accepted at Korean district offices without additional embassy legalization.

-- →All foreign-language documents submitted to a Korean district office must be accompanied by a signed Korean translation.
+- All foreign-language documents submitted to a Korean district office must be accompanied by a signed Korean translation.
 No government-certified translator is required by law, but the translator must sign and attest to accuracy.

 This guide covers the four-step framework that applies to all nationalities, then goes country by country for the US, Vietnam, Philippines, Russia, and China, with embassy contacts, processing times, and the specific gotchas for each.